ustok/extgen/README.md

 ExtGen is an Eclipse tool to create code to conveniently read all extensions for our own extension points.

 ### Download
-You can install extgen right into your Eclipse.
+You can install ExtGen right into your Eclipse.

 Here's the **updatesite**: http://www.ustok.org/downloads/releases/repo/